-Auxiliary sign = KP\
+Auxiliary sign= KP

-$$\frac{S}{(1+ST1)(1+ST2)}$$
+$$\frac{S}{(1+ST1)^(1+ST2)}$$

 Pe (17)

 In the Eq.
-(17) the Auxiliary Sign is the introduced in the point of reference of the automatic voltage regulator like stabilization mechanism, T1 and T2 are adjustable time constant in the stabilizer, Kp is the stabilizer adjustable gain and Pe electric power.
+(17) the Auxiliary Sign is the introduced in the reference of automatic voltage regulator like stabilization mechanism, T1 and T2 are adjustable time constant in the stabilizer, Kp is the stabilizer adjustable gain and Pe electric power.
 A combination of values T1 and T2, associate a Kp value, they provide the phase margin required to improve the damping "D", appropriate to the critical oscillation frequency "wc" were considered.
-For determine the values mentioned it proceeded to; the analyses of twelve typical cases representing the operation characteristic conditions "load flow" were considered, calculation of the external impedance required by the model shown in Fig 1, for each one of the cases considered, calculation of the critical frequencies of the group generator-governor, for these twelve cases.
+To determine the values mentioned in the procedure, twelve typical cases representing the characteristics operation conditions "load flow" were considered, calculation of the external impedance required by the model shown in Fig 1, for each one of the cases considered, calculation of the critical frequencies of the group generator-governor, for these twelve cases.
 The above implied twelve calculations of adjustments for the stabilizers.
 The selected adjustments, because with them the biggest damping was obtained, were; T1 = 0.9, T2 = 0.884, Kp = -2.950 and D = 4.00225.

-Is important to mention that the values of T1 and T2 were calculated, taking into account $\phi$ p (wc) + $\phi$ m (wc) = $\pi/2$ . $\phi$ p(wc) is the phase angle introduced by the transfer function from the power stabilizer and $\phi$ m(wc) is the phase angle introduced by the entirety of the excitation system to the value $\omega$ c.
+Is important to mention that the values of T1 and T2 were calculated, taking into account φ p (wc) + φ m (wc) = $\pi/2$. φ p(wc) is the phase angle introduced by the transfer function from the power stabilizer and φ m(wc) is the phase angle introduced by the entirety of the excitation system to the value ω c.
 Additionally the local load was considered in the calculation of external impedance and it was necessary to reduce the Power System in order to concentrate the whole load of the same area on a single bus bar, the equivalent net is shown in the Fig 2.
-This Fig indicates the power station, the local load (Z load), external impedance (Xcc) and the infinite bus bar that represent the Venezuelan National Electric System "SEN".
+This Figure indicates the power station, the local load (Z load), external impedance (Xcc) and the infinite bus bar that represent the Venezuelan National Electric System "SEN".

-Oscillographic record $N^a$ 1.
-Results of the excitation test to the generation unit $N^o$ 1 of the plant San Agaton.
+Oscillographic record N^a 1.
+Results of the excitation test to the generation unit N^o 1 of the plant San Agaton.